Cottonseed oil cake futures fall on spot cues

-New Delhi, Mar 15 (PTI) Cottonseed oil cake prices fell by Rs 7.5 to Rs 2,132 per quintal in futures trade Friday on liquidation of holdings by speculators depressed by negative trend at the physical market.
-Marketmen said traders were off-loading their holdings in tune with ample ready stock amid subdued demand leading to the downtrend in the cottonseed oil cake prices in futures trade.
-At the National Commodity and Derivatives Exchange platform, cottonseed oil cake delivery for April contracts receded by Rs 7.5, or 0.35 per cent, to Rs 2,132 per quintal, in an open interest of 3,370 lots.
-Similarly, the delivery for May fell by Rs 4.5, or 0.21 per cent, to Rs 2,162 per quintal in an open interest of 59,930 lots.
+New Delhi, Dec 5 (PTI) Cottonseed oil cake prices fell by Rs 22.5 to Rs 1,866 per quintal in futures trade Wednesday on liquidation of holdings by speculators, tracking negative cues from the physical markets.
+Marketmen said traders were off-loading their holdings in tune with ample ready stocks amid subdued demand at the spot markets, leading to the downtrend in the cottonseed oil cake prices.
+At the National Commodity and Derivatives Exchange, cottonseed oil cake delivery for January receded by Rs 22.5, or 1.19 per cent, to Rs 1,866 per quintal, with an open interest of 29,690 lots.
+Similarly, the delivery for March 2019 fell by Rs 18, or 0.92 per cent, to Rs 1,928 per quintal, showing an open interest of 760 lots.
 PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today